Nosto/wiki-docs/getting-started/building-your-implementation-plan.md

 - [ ] **Product Data Sync:** How do you send Nosto the product catalog?
 - [ ] **Multi-Currency and Localization:** How do you send Nosto the localized data?
 How do you make sure the correct language and currency shows in the frontend?
+- [ ] **Customer Group Visibility/Pricing:** How do you handle different product availability or prices depending on customer groups?
+If you are using SKUs/variants/child products or also have multiple currencies, you can't use Nosto's built-in functionality.
+We then recommend either an API implementation or fetching the prices via an frontend API.
 - [ ] **Order Data Sync:** How do you send Nosto the placed orders?
 - [ ] **Frontend Script:** How do you inject the Nosto script?
 - [ ] **Session Tagging:** How do you tag the currently logged in user and shopping cart content on all pages?